FREE SHIPPING on orders of $85 or more

 An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

-First found in Savoy (French: Savoie) in the Rhône-Alpes region of the French Alps, where bearers of Savoia have been a prominent family for centuries, and the house of Savoy was a noble family seated with lands and manor.
+The surname Savoia was first found in Savoy (French: Savoie) in the Rhône-Alpes region of the French Alps, where bearers of Savoia have been a prominent family for centuries, and the house of Savoy was a noble family seated with lands and manor.
 The founder of the family was Humbert I, who held the county of Savoy and some surrounding regions in the eleventh century.

 Some of the first settlers of this family name or some of its variants were: Aman Savoy and his wife, who were Acadians who arrived in South Carolina in 1763; Jean Savoy, who was a Huguenot immigrant to Delaware in 1700; Martha Savoy, who arrived in Maryland in 1673.

 The Savoia Family Crest was acquired from the Houseofnames.com archives.
 The Savoia Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.